sumitpradhan/FrontEnd-MachineCoding/README.md

-These Are some features that I have practiced
+These are some features that I have practiced